ucsb-cs148-w25/pj08-studytimer/README.md

 - Adjustable timer durations tailored to user preferences
 - Calendar-synced task tracking for streamlined scheduling
-- Adaptive work plans based on task difficulty and energy levels
 - Smart break suggestions to enhance focus and prevent burnout
 - Motivational notifications to keep users on track